williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 ![png]({{ site.baseurl }}/images/20191217 Honorifics by Year (Rome & Italy).png)

+A small increase in honorifics is consistent with elevated mortality driving demand for luxury goods.
+The fact that the relative increase is proportionally much smaller than the increase in epitaphs also accords with a plague, rather than newfound wealth through taxes or conquest.

-Building/dedicatory inscriptions similarly track each other across the sample period.
-It is not clear what effect the plagues would have on the demand for these types of inscription.
+Building/dedicatory inscriptions also track each other closely across the sample period.

 ### Final Thoughts
 I don't want to overstate my case.
 I know very little about how